-(https://www.grantsgateway.ny.gov)
+(https://grantsgateway.ny.gov)

 - 1. Provide all information requested in the online Grants Gateway application form. - 2.
-Attach all required attachments, drawings, photos, support letters, etc. at the end of the online Application.
+Attach all required attachments, drawings, photos, support letters, etc. at the end of the online application. letters of support are strongly encouraged.
+Multiple letters of support should be attached to the Grants Gateway application as one PDF.